WilliamIsengard/isengard-portfolio/README.md

 All this and you got it in early, so your Milestone 1 comes in at an easy Tier IV!
 Great job!!

 *Milestone 1: Tier IV*

+## Milestone 2a Feedback
+Awesome job on your Milestone 2a!
+I love your content strategy and wireframes and think they're perfectly suited to your purposes.
+It has lots of cool features without being too much, like clicking the portfolio items for details and your static logo.
+I love the headings you have for your sections and your focus on what you can do for the user.
+Your HTML also looks great, you have more indentations than may be necessary and you can use a br tag instead of an empty p tag for line breaks, but overall super great work.

+You also got your milestone in early so your Milestone 2a is a Tier IV!
+Nice job!